 - i.
 Installing steel bearing restraint plates attached to the underside of girders. - ii.
-Placing the bearings or strips in 10 mm deep recesses in the headstock or reinforced concrete pedestals.
-The recesses shall be initially constructed to a greater depth and then filled with epoxy mortar to achieve 10 mm deep recess for the bearings.
+Placing the bearings or bearing strips in 10 mm deep recesses in the headstock or reinforced concrete pedestals.
+Recess construction including construction tolerances shall be in accordance with MRTS62 Bridge Substructure.
 Recesses into mortar seatings are not permitted.
-Concrete cover to headstock reinforcements shall be measured from the bottom of the recess.
+Concrete cover to headstock reinforcements shall be measured from the finished bottom surface of the recess.
+The base of the finished bearing recess shall match with the longitudinal and transverse fall of the bearing on the headstock.

-4.7.6 Allowance for hog
+4.8.7 Allowance for hog